underlost/UnderTasker/README.md

 *   **grunt build-img**
 Attempts to optimize any JPG/PNG images in _src/img._
 *   **grunt build**
-Build all static assets from src, including less, coffeescript and javascript, as well as tries to optimize any JPG/PNG files in _src/img. _Also sets up the gh-pages directory.
+Build all static assets from src, including less and javascript, as well as tries to optimize any JPG/PNG files in _src/img. _Also sets up the gh-pages directory.
 *   **grunt dist**
 Similar to grunt build, but does not run any tasks related to html.
 Only static assets in the dist directory are generated, including css, javascript and optimized images.
 Useful if you’re using the assets for a non static website.
 *   **grunt deploy**